tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 Jerk is calculated by taking current acceleration (in the form of m/s^2), subtracting that by previous acceleration, and dividing that by time.
 In our tune you will see the following equation:

+    planned_accel = CC.actuators.accel
-    current_accel = CC.actuators.accel
+    current_accel = CS.out.vEgo
-    upper_band_jerk = (current_accel - self.state.accel_last_jerk) / 0.30
+    blended_value = 0.50 * planned_accel + 0.50 * current_accel
-    lower_band_jerk = (current_accel - self.state.accel_last_jerk) / 0.35
+    delta = blended_value - self.state.accel_last_jerk

+    self.state.jerk = math.copysign(delta * delta, delta)
-    self.state.accel_last_jerk = current_accel
+    self.state.accel_last_jerk = blended_value

-For time, in this equation we are using 0.30 to represent time for our upper jerk calculations.
-For example, lets say our current acceleration is 0.7 m/s^2 and our previous acceleration was 0.2 m/s^2; This would lead to us having 0.5 m/s^2 divided by
-0.30 (our timestep), which leads to a calculated jerk value of 1.667 m/s^3.
-Furthermore, we are using 0.35 as our timestep for lower jerk calculations.
-An example of this would, using the same example above, would equal 1.428 m/s^3 jerk, which gets inputed to lower jerk.
+Instead of using a hardcoded time, we are focused on making jerk parabolic.
+First we have our planned acceleration from longitudinal_planner.
+Then we have our current carstate acceleration.
+These are then blended together 50/50 to form our blended value.
+Following this, we have our delta which subtracts our blended_value from our previous acceleration `self.state.accel_last_jerk`
+Lastly, we have our finalized jerk calculation, which squares the delta to create a parabolic response while retaining the original sign.
 This then goes through our minimum and maximum clipping which forces a value between our set min and max, which I discuss later in this readme.

 Moving on, the accel_last_jerk, stores current accel after each iteration and uses that in the calculation as previous accel for our jerk calculations.
-Now we see the calculation of jerk max and jerk min. **Lets dive into how jerk lower limit max is calculated:**
+Now we see the calculation of jerk max and jerk min.

+**Lets dive into how jerk lower limit max is calculated:**

      velocity = CS.out.vEgo
     if velocity < 5.0: